AdamS839/SU-UNI/First Year/Second Semester/LAC/readme.md

 ## Overview

-Lections are hard to understand, but seminars and exercises are not that bad - very long tho.
+Lections are hard to understand, seminars and exercises are very long.

 ## Materials